Western Ultimate League: 2024

 The 2024 WUL season marked a return to traditional home and away games with a streamlined six-team format.
 The league was divided into two three-team conferences: the Northwest Conference (Colorado, Seattle, Utah) and Southwest Conference (Arizona, Bay Area, San Diego).
 Each team played every in-conference opponent twice and faced two out-of-conference teams during the 9-week regular season from March 13th to May 19th.

 The season culminated in Championship Weekend on June 1-2 at the Pinnacle Athletic Complex in Thornton, Colorado.
 In a major upset, two-time champions Seattle Tempest failed to qualify for Championship Weekend, while two teams that had never won a semifinal match advanced to the Championship Game.
 The Colorado Alpenglow, in just their second season, defeated the Utah Wild 20-12 in the finals to claim their first WUL championship on home turf.

 2025

 The 2025 tournament took place June 7-8 at Fremont High School in Oakland, California, with San Diego Super Bloom defeating the Bay Area Falcons 12-10 in the championship final on Sunday, June 8 to claim their first WUL title.

 Super Bloom advanced to the final after defeating Seattle Tempest in the semifinals, while Bay Area advanced by beating Colorado Alpenglow.
 The championship marked the end of a three-year streak where the host city won the title, as Bay Area was unable to continue that tradition on their home field.

 San Diego finished the 2025 regular season with a 5-1 record before their championship run.
 The team was led by MVP finalists Kaela Helton and Dena Elimelech, along with DPOTY finalist Kaitlyn Weaver and OPOTY finalist Kelli Iwamoto.

+2026

+Championship Weekend 2026 took place June 13-14, hosted at UO Portland in Portland, Oregon.
+This year's tournament did not feature a third place game, the first tournament without one in league history.
+Seattle Tempest defeated San Diego Super Bloom 13-8 in the championship final on Sunday, June 14 to claim their third WUL title.

+Seattle advanced to the final after defeating the Bay Area Falcons 21-11 in the semifinals, while San Diego advanced by beating Colorado Alpenglow 16-14.
+It was the first Championship Weekend held in Oregon.

+Seattle was led by 2026 league MVP Jamie Kauffman and OPOTY winner Cheryl Hsu, both of whom received their awards during halftime of the final.
+Also leading the team were DPOTY finalist Meg Manning and BPOTY finalist Gemma Munck.